 I sold my store after running it for 5 years, relocated to Portland and took some time to pause.
 After a bit of down time, I started making things.
 I had often hand crafted elements for the window displays in my store that people really liked.
 I made window props from magazine pages that I cut into shapes and strung up into garland/mobile like shapes.
 I started to play around with that concept and made some prototypes of a decorative mobile I thought might be a viable and sellable product.
 I put them on Etsy and had a very positive response and quickly decided to create my own website.
 That was the beginning of Frazier + Wing.
 I never expected to be in the business of making decorative mobiles, but it seemed like a fun path to go down and why not?
 People liked what I was making, they were selling and it was creatively satisfying.
 I loved every minute of that time spent making and selling those mobiles.
 But, the dream of designing clothing was still alive in me and I still wanted to figure out a way to do it.

 At one point I consulted a career/life coach to help me figure out why I was stuck with this dream that I could not seem to bring to life.
 I had all kinds of excuses - one of them being that 'I'm too old".
 Ha!
 She told it to me straight - she said your dream is not going to die.
 So you can either do it now or do it when you are 70.
 She said you will still want to do it when you are 70, so might as well give it a go now.
 I knew she was right.

-So, finally, after years of researching, thinking, dreaming, and countless conversations with my husband, I have settled on what feels like the right business model for me: the made-to-order model.
+So, finally, after years of researching, thinking, and dreaming I have settled on what feels like the right business model for me: the made-to-order model.
 It's a model where I design a collection and make only what I sell, one piece at a time.
 It feels a little like being the modern version of an old school dressmaker.
 It suits my nature, my love of sewing and my desire to run a small business where I hope to create a personal connection with customers.